Vote 2020: National raids the Covid piggy bank to deliver middle class tax cuts

 Now National's target is 35 per cent by 2034, compared to Treasury's projection in the pre-election fiscal update (PREFU) that debt as a share of gross domestic product would only fall to 48 per cent.

-Where Treasury projects no surplus at any point until at least 2035, National's plan sees it promising deficits in 2028, midway through what would be its third term in government.
+Where Treasury projects no surplus at any point until at least 2035, National's plan sees it promising a return to surplus in 2028, midway through what would be its third term in government.

 This week, Robertson described National's fiscal plan as something like the "Bermuda triangle", with promises of more spending and lower debt even though it was seeking less tax revenue.